 Location: Te Araroa, Gisborne.
 Learn more about the region’s attractions in the 13 Eastland Must-Dos.

 7. Land on the Beach After an Epic Skydive in the Bay of Islands

 Get a dose of adrenaline combined with epic views by challenging yourself to a skydive!
 One of the most unique dropzones in the North Island is with Skydive Bay of Islands where you can land on the beach.

 Location: Bay of Islands, Northland.
 See more amazing dropzones in the 12 Best Places to Tandem Skydive in New Zealand.

 8. Follow Crystal Clear Spring Water on the Te Waihou Walkway

 Take the Te Waihou Walkway to follow the ultra-clear waters of what’s known as the “Blue Spring”.
 The walk takes about three hours to complete back and forth.

 9. Experience a Whale Watching Cruise

 While most tourists flock to Kaikoura to do whale watching cruises on the South Island, savvy travellers on the North Island know they can see whales straight out of Auckland!
-Join Auckland Whale and Dolphin Safari to see Bryde’s whales, bottlenose dolphins and a variety of seabirds (more info on Viator, Tripadvisor, Klook and KKday).
+Join Auckland Whale and Dolphin Safari to see Bryde’s whales, bottlenose dolphins and a variety of seabirds (more info on Viator and Klook).

 Location: Auckland.
 See more locations for whale watching in the 5 Best Places to Spot Whales in New Zealand.